CheriseCodes/LibraryScraper/README.md

 An example of how to use this program with the Toronto Public Library System can be found in src/libscrape/examples

+## Compatible Library Systems

+* Pickering Public Library
+* Whitby Public Library
-**Compatibly Library Systems:** Pickering Public Library, Whitby Public Library, Toronto Public Library
+* Toronto Public Library